MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/text-analytics-for-health/includes/quickstarts/java-sdk.md

 ```

 > [!TIP]
-> Fast Healthcare Interoperability Resources (FHIR) structuring is available for preview using the Language REST API.
+> Fast Healthcare Interoperability Resources (FHIR) structuring is available using the Language REST API.
 The client libraries are not currently supported.
 [Learn more](../../how-to/call-api.md) on how to use FHIR structuring in your API call.